Sai-Moen/TMInterface-AS-SaiMoen/module/ScriptVCS/README.md

     The primary branch, often used as a default.

 ## Commands
 ### Hints
     [ ] means required argument.
     ( ) means optional argument.
-    filename is the entire relative path after Scripts/ to the script. filename needs to include file extension.

 ### Command-Line Interface
         svcs help
     Return a help message.

-        svcs gui (NOT YET IMPLEMENTED)
+        svcs toggle
     Toggle the Graphical User Interface.
+(NOT YET IMPLEMENTED)

         svcs list
-    List all of the created trees, with some extra information.
+    List all the created trees.

-        svcs create [filename]
+        svcs create [path]
-    Create a tree for the given filename.
+    Create a tree for the given path.
     No operation if it is already tracked.

-        svcs select [filename] (branch) (commit)
+        svcs select [path] (branch) (commit)
-    Try to select a certain filename, branch and commit to work from.
+    Try to select a certain path, branch and commit to work from.
     If branch is not given, it will select main.
     If commit is not given, it will select leaf.

-        svcs remove [filename]
+        svcs remove [path]
-    Try to remove the tree for a given filename.
+    Try to remove the tree for a given path.
     This untracks the script.

 #### A script needs to be selected for the following commands